Chameleon-Stack/Template-FastApi-AQLAlchemy-PostgresSQL/README.md

 ### Starting the Project

-Run the following command in the project:
+Run the following commands in the project:

 ```
 uvicorn app:app --port 8080 --host 0.0.0.0